JPersson77/LGTVCompanion/README.md

 - The TV cannnot be on a different subnet/VLAN from your PC.
 This is because the TV is powerd on by means of broadcasting a magic packet, aka Wake-on-lan, which is restricted to layer 2, i.e. same subnet only.
 There are ways to bypass this limitation but it is outside the scope of this application, even though you can probably make it work.
 Let me know if you need help to make it work for you.

 ## Troubleshooting
-If your display has trouble powering on, these are the things to check first:
+*If your display has trouble powering on*, these are the things to check first:
 - When connecting the TV via Wi-Fi it seems some users must enable "Quickstart+" (up to 2021 models) or "Always ready" (2022 and forward models) and disable "HDD Eco mode" to avoid the NIC becoming inactive. (physical network cable does not seem to need this)
 - Confirm that the device is properly configured (i e IP and MAC) and try to use one of the other wake-on-lan network options, primarily use option two, send to IP-address.
 - Ensure the network is not dropping WOL-broadcasts.